jamesshore/quixote/ROADMAP.md

 		* Compatibility note: IE 8 doesn't distinguish between `clip: auto` and `clip: rect(auto, auto, auto, auto)`.
 So IE 8 won't work with `visible` descriptor.
 	* quixote.browser.misreportsAutoValuesInClipProperty()
 		* Compatibility note: IE 11, Chrome Mobile 44 miscompute `clip: rect(auto)` as '0px' (should be 'auto').
 So they can't calculate clipping values when the `clip` property is used
+	* quixote.browser.roundsOffPixelCalculations()
+		* Compatibility note: IE 8, IE 11 round fractional pixel values to the closest integer.
+E.g., if the font size is 15px and an element is 0.5em wide, IE 8 and IE 11 will report that it is 8px wide rather than 7.5px.
 	* ElementRendered's new descriptor properties (edge and size properties) - considers following scenarios
 		* whether element is off-screen (or partially off-screen)
 		* `overflow`